Cuisine of Berlin: Beverages

 Berlin has a long brewing tradition.
 The most common variety is Pilsener.
 Brands such as Schultheiss, Berliner Kindl and Berliner Pilsener are common.
 The wheat beer Berliner Weisse is drunk in summer as a Berliner Weiße mit Schuss with raspberry or woodruff syrup.

 Markets and shops

 German bakeries offering a variety of breads and pastries are widespread.
 Europe's largest delicatessen market is found at the KaDeWe.
 34,000 specialty and gourmet foods and beverages are stored there.
-Among the world's largest chocolate stores is Fassbender & Rausch.
+Among the world's largest chocolate stores is Rausch.

 Restaurants and bars

 Berlin is home to a diverse gastronomy reflecting the immigrant history of the city.
 Turkish, Arab, Vietnamese and many European immigrants brought their culinary traditions to the city.
 The modern fast-food version of the doner kebab sandwich which evolved in Berlin in the 1970s, has since become a favorite dish in Berlin elsewhere in the world.
 It is estimated, that more than 1,000 döner restaurants exist in Berlin alone.
 German pubs, Chinese, Thai, Indian, Korean, and Japanese restaurants, as well as Spanish tapas bars, Italian, and Greek cuisine, can be found in many parts of the city.

 In 2017, there were a total of seven restaurants that were awarded two Michelin stars.
 Another 14 restaurants received a star.
 In 2017, Berlin was the city with the most star restaurants in German-speaking countries.
 Berlin is well known for its offerings of vegetarian and vegan cuisine and is home to an innovativefood scene promoting cosmopolitan flavors, local and sustainable ingredients, pop-up street food markets, supper clubs, as well as food festivals, such as Berlin Food Week.